Cleveland Cavaliers vs. Boston Celtics: How to watch, listen and more

 The Essentials

-The game will be televised on ESPN and can be streamed online through the ESPN app.
-It will also be broadcast on WTAM 1100 AM radio.
+The game will be televised on ESPN and can be streamed through the ESPN app.

 For additional coverage follow our social media @Cleveland19News across Instagram, Twitter, and Snapchat.